surgeslc/GitHub-avatar-downloader/README.md

 vagrant [github-avatar-downloader]>
 ```

-## Technologies
+## Techniques

 This JavaScript application:
 - processes command-line input and accesses information stored in a .env file,
 - checks the number of items entered on the command line, which should be four,
 - uses `request` to connect via the GitHub API and download contributors' avatars,
-- uses `fs` to write to the file system, and
+- uses `fs` to write to the file system,
-- prints to the console as it downloads.
+- prints to the console as it downloads, and
+- handles cases in which a user enters an invalid combination of repoOwner and repository, like `node download_avatars.js surgeslc dummy`.